Viewing the Latest Entries From Ric's Blog

 What’s With The Whole Asian Thing?

-Posted August 5th, 2015 by Ric Overton | No Comments »
+Posted August 5th, 2015 by Ric Overton | Comments Off on What’s With The Whole Asian Thing?

 I have to tell you that I have been in the piano industry on some level for over 30 years.
 Having said that you will have to also realize I have seen the coming and going of a lot of piano companies and manufacturing facilities.
 I have seen them go out of business in the U.S. only to reappear in China.
 I have seen them rise to the top and then be mismanaged right back down again.